 It must be kept in mind that Bipolar Junction Transistor (BJT) emitter followers have a 0.6V difference between what the signal input voltage is, and the voltage that is output.

 An NPN plus a PNP BJT can be combined (cascaded) in order to get the same voltage out as in.
 But not all the way to either supply voltage.

-NPN BJT emitter follower will output 0.6V less than the signals, whereas a PNP BJT emitter follower will output 0.6V more than the signal.
+NPN BJT emitter follower will output 0.6V less than the signals it is given, whereas a PNP BJT emitter follower will output 0.6V more than the signal it is given.

-It’s preferred to take almost no current at all from the signal source, as it will likely drop it’s voltage if it is a weak signal.
+It’s preferred to take almost no current at all from the signal source. as it will likely drop it’s voltage if it is a weak signal.
 But, the BJT does actually need a little bit of current, which should still be no problem for most weak signals to provide.
 An op amp needs much less current from the signal than a BJT and outputs the exact same voltage, but probably can’t provide near as much current as a BJT, by itself.

-The extra emitter resistor (10k seems to work well) going to ground, helps ensure that the output voltage is correct.
+The extra emitter resistor going to ground, helps ensure that the output voltage is correct.
 Some loads may throw it off without it.
 Often that resistor is 10k, but doesn’t need to be.

-Voltage dividers can’t provide much current because their output voltage quickly drops.
-Adding a voltage follower, such as the NPN BJT emitter in the diagram above, can provide a lot more current while maintaining the voltage divider voltage, but minus 0.6V when using a NPN BJT.
+Amplifying that signal with a voltage follower, such as the NPN BJT, can provide a lot more current, while maintaining the voltage divider voltage, but minus 0.6V when using a NPN BJT.

 NPN BJT emitter follower voltage regulator using a zener diode:

-A BJT makes a good voltage follower as long as you remember the 0.6V difference of input versus output.
-Again, it important to remember that in relation to the signal, NPN BJTs lower the output voltage by about 0.6V, whereas PNP BJTs raise the output by about 0.6V.
+A BJT makes a good voltage follower as long as you remember that there is a 0.6V difference of input versus output.
+NPN BJTs lower the output voltage by about 0.6V, whereas PNP BJTs raise the output voltage by about 0.6V.

 Cascading PNP and NPN BJTs to get the same voltage out as in: